getbraincloud/brainclouds2s-unreal/README.md

 # brainCloud S2S C++ library for Unreal
 Tested in Unreal 4.24

+## Note: This library requires that the brainCloud library also exists in the project it is being used in.

 ## Installation:

 1. In your projects `Plugins` folder, create a new folder named `BrainCloudS2SPlugin` and copy the content of this repository into that folder